As we ease into the darker months of Scandinavian winter, I’m getting worried. Aren’t you?

 - Coffee is your friend (unless it isn’t).
 On those harder mornings, I’ll make a coffee ASAP.
 No shame allowed.
 Coffee — really nice, organic, fair trade, and brewed-with-love coffee — is excellent!
 Apparently it may prevent Alzeihmers.
 If caffeine isn’t your friend, then a herbal tea might do the trick.

 - Do not read the news.
 Do not jump on Facebook.
 Say no to unnecessary noise.
+On my best days, I don’t touch my emails til the afternoon when I feel motivated to power through them, rather than wallowing in someone else’s To-Do-List during your productive morning hours.

 - Lemon water is also your friend.
 It’s the best thing for alkalising your system first thing in the morning and getting a quick vitamin C kick.
 The smell can kick start beta-wave production in your brain, raising alertness and energy levels by up to 50 percent.
 Sound too good to be true?
 Try it!
 But don’t brush your teeth after drinking it because you’ll strip off your tooth enamel.